JostieVb/chassis-automation-docs/frontend/modeler.rst

     A new editable type should be added to this array as a **lowercase string without any spaces or other seperators between words**.

-When an editableType is clicked, the ``initProperties(id: string, type: string)`` initializes the properties for the selected item.
+When an editableType is clicked, the ``initProperties(id: string, type: string)`` method initializes the properties for the selected item.
 The properties will be displayed if they already exist for the clicked item.
-If they don't exist, they will be created by the ``generatePropertiesByType(id: string, type: string, sequence: any)`` function in the properties service.
+If they don't exist, they will be created by the ``generatePropertiesByType(id: string, type: string, sequence: any)`` method in the that can be found in the properties service.

 The properties service
 ~~~~~~~~~~~~~~~~~~~~~~